History of Sinn Féin: Early years

 The first annual convention of the National Council on 28 November 1905 was notable for two things: the decision, by a majority vote (with Griffith dissenting), to open branches and organise on a national basis; and the presentation by Griffith of his 'Hungarian' policy, which was now called the Sinn Féin policy.
 This meeting is usually taken as the date of the foundation of the Sinn Féin party.
 In the meantime, a third organisation, the Dungannon Clubs, named after the Dungannon Convention of 1782, had been formed in Belfast by Bulmer Hobson, and it also considered itself to be part of 'the Sinn Féin movement'.

 By 1907, there was pressure on the three organisations to unite—especially from the US, where John Devoy offered funding, but only to a unified party.
-The pressure increased when C. J. Dolan, the Irish Parliamentary Party MP for Leitrim North, announced his intention to resign his seat and contest it on a Sinn Féin platform.
+The pressure increased when C. J. Dolan, the Irish Parliamentary Party MP for North Leitrim, announced his intention to resign his seat and contest it on a Sinn Féin platform.
 In April 1907, Cumann na nGaedheal and the Dungannon Clubs merged as the 'Sinn Féin League'.
 Negotiations continued until August when, at the National Council annual convention, the League and the National Council merged on terms favourable to Griffith.
 The resulting party was named Sinn Féin, and its foundation was backdated to the National Council convention of November 1905.

 In the 1908 North Leitrim by-election, Sinn Féin secured 27% of the vote.
 Thereafter, both support and membership fell.
 Attendance was poor at the 1910 Ard Fheis (party conference), and there was difficulty finding members willing to take seats on the executive.
 While some local councillors were elected running under the party banner in the 1911 local elections, by 1915 the party was, in the words of one of Griffith's colleagues, "on the rocks", and so insolvent financially that it could not pay the rent on its headquarters in Harcourt Street in Dublin.